 - Preheat oven to 375° F. and line a baking sheet with foil (for easy cleanup!).
 Set aside.

-- Meanwhile, remove the oil and drippings from the pan and reserve.
+- Meanwhile, remove the oil and drippings from the pan and discard.
 Cook the bacon in the same skillet over medium-high heat until starting to brown.
 Add the onions and cook until the bacon is crisp and the onions are lightly browned.
 Add the white wine and allow to cook until the alcohol smell burns off (1-2 minutes).
 Add the apple juice, chicken stock, apples and thyme.
 Bring to a boil, then immediately reduce heat to medium-low and allow to simmer until apples soften.
 Add the cream and dijon to the sauce and stir to combine.
 Add a bit of the cornstarch/water mixture a bit at a time until sauce thickens to your liking.
 Taste and add salt and pepper, to taste.

 - Remove chicken from oven and check for doneness (if you have a thermometer, should be about 165° F.).
 Otherwise, cut in to one and check.
 Juices should run clear and the meat should not be pink near the bone.
 If necessary, return to the oven for longer while you keep your sauce warm over low heat.
 Place chicken on a large serving plate.
 Spoon sauce around chicken and serve.
 This chicken is nice with mashed potatoes or rice.